zwave-js/firmware-updates/README.md

 ## Providing firmware definition files

 > [!WARNING]
 > We **will not** accept firmware updates hosted by third parties.
 All updates must come from the respective device manufacturer.
-We make an exception for firmwares that are publicly hosted by the manufacturer, but those **will** still require confirmation the manufacturer's review before merging.
+We make an exception for firmwares that are publicly hosted by the manufacturer, but those **will** still require the manufacturer's review before merging.

 We kindly ask you to open a PR for any changes to firmware updates.
 This way they can automatically be checked for errors.